Rave Reviews | Government Series | Examination Copies | Potential Authors | Revised Editions | FAQs | Customization

 Seeking Justices: The Judging Of Supreme Court Nominees

-Justices, Presidents and Senators, Revised: A History of the U.S. Supreme Court Appointments from Washington to Clinton
+Justices, Presidents, and Senators: A History of the U.S. Supreme Court Appointments from Washington to Bush II

 Supreme Court Compendium: Data, Decisions, & Developments